Research Centers

 • Taiwan Security Research is an academic, non-governmental website designed to collect and disseminate information on current events relating to Taiwan’s security and regional security issues.
 The website compiles newspaper articles, op-ed pieces, official policy statements, and academic papers and reports from English language sources, and posts them daily on TSR’s website.
 The website is designed to provide an unbiased, reliable English-language source of up-to-date information relating to Taiwan’s security status.

-• European Union Centre of Excellence
+• European Union Centre of Excellence at National Taiwan University (EUSC)

 • The European Studies Center was established in May of 2005, and its purpose is to produce scholarly research on Europe, while also increasing mutual interaction between academia and related think tanks.
 Its mission includes (1) improving teaching and policy research related to Europe, (2) strengthening the links between domestic and foreign scholarly institutions, including common research and dialogue with European think-tanks, (3) promoting exchange and cooperation with the European scholarly world, (4) promoting citizens’ understanding of European affairs, (5) welcoming scholarly exchange and educational training programs, and (6) promoting the standardization of curricula on Europe.